department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/dates-and-numbers.md

 </div>
 </div>
 </div>
-- Include time zones as CT, ET, MT, or PT (no parentheses, periods, or daylight/standard).
 - When referencing international time zones, use the time zone name for that country or the UTC (coordinated universal time) offset.
 (Example: Central European Time; Korea Standard Time; UTC +2)

 - In body copy, write out ranges using sentence construction: We're open 9:00 a.m. to 6:00 p.m.
-MT, Monday through Friday.
+ET, Monday through Friday.
 - Where space is limited, indicate ranges with the – en dash (not the shorter - hyphen) and a space on either side.
 Don't combine the en dash with from/between sentence construction.

 <div class="do-dont">
 <div class="do-dont__do">
 <h3 class="do-dont__heading">Like this</h3>
 <div class="do-dont__content" markdown="1">
-8:00 a.m. to noon CT
+8:00 a.m. to noon ET
 </div>
 </div>
 <div class="do-dont__dont">
 <h3 class="do-dont__heading">Not this</h3>
 <div class="do-dont__content" markdown="1">
-from 8:00 a.m. to noon CT
+from 8:00 a.m. to noon ET
 </div>
 </div>
 </div>